Back to the full dot-point answer

 Splitting the total energy gives kinetic energy as:

-What is unit conventions?Show answer
+What are unit conventions?Show answer

 For atomic and nuclear calculations, the unified atomic mass unit is convenient: